Continuity Subscription Merchant Services

 Keep customer service logs, refund histories, and CRM notes organized.
 If a chargeback does happen, having solid documentation can greatly improve your chances of winning the dispute.
 In the high-risk world of continuity billing, staying compliant and proactive is your best defense.
 When you put compliance and fraud prevention first, you protect your business, your revenue, and your reputation.

-How to Choose a Continuity Credit Card Processor
+How to Choose a Continuity Credit Card Processor for Subscription Billing

 Choosing the right continuity credit card processor is key to running a stable subscription business.
 You should start by checking if the provider specializes in high-risk merchant services.